Argandov/termbot/README.md

 Verbosity will add to termbot's output stats such as Filename (If it was used for analyzing one), Cost and Tokens of the individual operation (Per prompt/answer).

-### Slim Mode (Work in progress)
+### Slim Mode

-Slim mode will not print the "Termbot 3000" banner, or give any color to the stdout, pure, clean plaintext output.
+Slim mode will not print the "Termbot 3000" banner.

 # Analyzing local files by termbot